webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 * What needs to be solved?
 * How do we solve it?
 * Technical details about the solution.
+* Where to go learn more.

 Each chapter doesn't assume prior knowledge.
 You can start at any point in the book and begin learning.
+This book will also recommend resources to go and learn more.
+Other books cover individual topics in much greater depth.
+This book aims to teach you the entire system, at the cost of expert level details.

 ## Non-commercial and privacy-respecting